top of page

 "What is one of your favorite memories?"

-Directing the questions to a smaller time period helps the griever process more and feel less overwhelmed.
-You'd be surprised at how much someone might share with the simplest of questions.
+Directing questions to a smaller time frame helps the grieving person process their emotions more easily and feel less overwhelmed.
+You’d be surprised how much someone might share in response to the simplest, most thoughtful questions.

 Frequently Asked Questions...
 About Death...

-"I'm so sorry for your loss, I don't understand this type of loss, but I am here to support you in every single way you need, forever"
+"I’m so sorry for your loss.
+I may not fully understand this kind of grief, but I’m here to support you in every way you need, for as long as you need."

 "I haven’t spoken to them in years, but their sister just died.
 I don’t think it’s my place to say anything.
 Should I?"

-It can be simple, "By the way, I'm sorry about your aunt, I'm so glad to see you and spend time with you tonight"
+"By the way, I’m really sorry about your aunt.
+I’m so glad to see you and spend time with you tonight."

-The simple gesture of "I'm sorry for your loss" means the entire world to someone.
+The simple words "I’m sorry for your loss" can mean the entire world to someone who’s grieving.

 Sky